tornadocash/tornado-core/README.md

   - For `TOKEN_AMOUNT`, specify the size of the pool you want to support
   - For `PRIVATE_KEY` specify the private key you want to deploy with
   - For `ERC20_TOKEN` specify the token address you want to support
+5. `npx truffle migrate --network mainnet`
-5. `npx truffle migrate --network alfajores --reset --f 5`
+6. OPTIONAL: `npx truffle migrate --network mainnet --reset --f 5` for each additional pool

 **Note**.
 If you want to reuse the same verifier for all the instances, then after you deployed one of the instances you should only run the 5th migration (`--f 5`).
 Likely, you will want to tune your .env parameters for each run of the 5th migration.